 Poker Pool Rules Comments

-i found your article very informative and appreciate it very much. i run a poolhall and we just recently bought the poker pool balls to try add a new game or atmosphere to the place. so thank you very very much!!!
+I run a pool hall in Greenfield Indiana and we just recently bought the poker pool balls to try add a new game or atmosphere to the place.

 - vodkaman from Bandung, Indonesia on 5/18/2010 6:07:41 AM